camunda-consulting/camunda-7-code-examples/snippets/springboot-rest-api-basic-auth/README.md

 This is an example project created with the Spring Boot Archetype to showcase how to secure the embedded REST API using Camunda's Authentication Filter.

+More detailed information about how the filter works can be found in the [Docs](https://docs.camunda.org/manual/latest/reference/rest/overview/authentication/).

 #### Show me the important parts

 All you have to do is to add a `FilterRegistrationBean` to your Spring Boot app which registers a `ProcessEngineAuthenticationFilter`: